JamesGlare/Neural-Net-LabView-DLL/README.md

 <h1> Deep Learning Library for Labview/C++</h1>

 Deep Learning library in Labview.
 C++-based implementation of a feed-forward neural network.
 Compilation requires version 3.3.5. of the Eigen library.

+The library currently supports

+[1] Multi-feature Convolutional Layers
+[2] Multi-feature Deconvolutional Layers
+[3] Dense Layers
+[4] Dropout Layers
+[5] Max-Pooling Layers
+[6] Pass-On Layers (apply some elementwise function)

+with three different non-linearities ReLu, Tanh and Sigmoid (can be different for each layer).

+Gradient descent is performed in minibatches and several methods are available

+[1] Momentum-based descent (Nesterov's accelerated gradient currently commented out for technical reasons).
+[2] Conjugate Gradient
+[3] ADAM

+Furhthermore, the library offers weight normalisation (irrespective of gradient-descent method).

+All methods can be turned on and off dynamically during the training.
+All hyperparameters can always be changed during the training.

-Additional Mixture Density Capability to deal with ill-posed inverse problems.
+And finally, I added Mixture Density Capability to deal with one-to-many-style inverse problems.

-Currently applied to inverse-holography (infer back on the hologram from the light field it creates).
+Currently I apply this to "inverse-holography".
 More about that below..

 <h2> HoloNet - Teaching Neural Networks how to do Holography</h2>